 As of December 2019, Connecticut's seasonally adjusted unemployment rate was 3.8%, compared to the U.S. unemployment rate of 3.5% that month.

-As of 2019, Connecticut's income tax rates on individuals were divided into seven tax brackets, ranging from 3% to 6.99% depending on income level.
+As of 2019, Connecticut's income tax rates were divided into seven brackets, ranging from 3% to 6.99%, depending on income levels.

-As of 2019, Fairfield County was home to the headquarters for 16 of the 200 largest hedge funds in the world due to the tax policy change that drew investment firms to Connecticut.
+As of 2019, Fairfield County was home to the headquarters for 16 of the 200 largest hedge funds in the world due to the new tax policy implemented in 1991.

-At the end of 2019, the combined educational, health, and social services sector was the largest single industry as ranked by employment, with a workforce of 342,600 people.
+At the end of 2019, the combined educational, health, and social services sector was the largest single industry as ranked by employment, employing 342,600 people.
+It ranked fourth the year before in GDP.

-In 2019, Connecticut had the seventh-highest rate of home foreclosure activity in the country, with 0.53 percent of the total housing stock.
+In 2019, Connecticut had the seventh-highest rate of home foreclosure activity in the country at 0.53 percent of the total housing stock.

-In 2019, Hartford Athletic began play in the USL Championship, marking a new addition to Connecticut's soccer scene.
+In 2019, Hartford Athletic began play in the USL Championship soccer league.

 In 2019, the state recommended to the United States Census Bureau that the nine Councils of Governments replace its counties for statistical purposes.

-As of January 1, 2020, gasoline taxes and fees in Connecticut were 40.13 cents per gallon, the 11th highest in the United States.
+As of January 1, 2020, gasoline taxes and fees in Connecticut were 40.13 cents per gallon, which was the 11th highest in the United States.

-As of January 2020, diesel taxes and fees in Connecticut were 46.50 cents per gallon, ninth highest nationally.
+As of January 2020, diesel taxes and fees in Connecticut were 46.50 cents per gallon, the ninth-highest nationally.

-Raytheon Technologies was formed in March 2020 through the merger of Hartford-based United Technologies and Waltham, Mass.-based Raytheon Co.
+Raytheon Technologies was formed in March 2020 through the merger of United Technologies and Raytheon Co.

-According to a 2020 Public Religion Research Institute survey, 71% of Connecticut's population identified as some form of Christian, 21% as non-religious, 19% as white mainline Protestant, 19% as white Catholic, 9% as white evangelical Protestant, 7% as black Protestant, and 7% as Hispanic Catholic.
-The survey also found Jewish citizens to be 2% of the population, with Hindus, Buddhists, and Muslims at 1% each.
+According to a 2020 Public Religion Research Institute survey, 71% of Connecticut's population identified as some form of Christian.
+The survey found the state to be 21% non-religious, 19% white mainline Protestant, 19% white Catholic, 9% white evangelical Protestant, 7% black Protestant, and 7% Hispanic Catholic.
+Jewish citizens represented 2% of the population, while Hindus, Buddhists, and Muslims each accounted for 1%.

 As of 2020, Richard A. Robinson is the Chief Justice of the Connecticut Supreme Court.

-As of the 2020 census, non-Hispanic whites were 63% of the population in Connecticut.
+As of the 2020 census, Non-Hispanic whites have declined to 63% of the population in Connecticut.

-In the spring of 2020, economists expected record new levels of layoffs in Connecticut due to business closures caused by the coronavirus pandemic.
+In the spring of 2020, economists expected record new levels of layoffs as a result of business closures due to the coronavirus pandemic.

-As of 2021, Matthew Ritter is the Speaker of the House of Connecticut's General Assembly.
+As of 2021, Matthew Ritter is the Speaker of the House of Representatives in Connecticut's General Assembly.

-As of 2021, several infill stations were planned to be added in the near future to the Hartford Line.
+As of 2021, several infill stations are planned to be added in the near future for the Hartford Line.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 2,930 homeless people in Connecticut.

-As of 2022, around 58% of registered voters in Connecticut are enrolled in a political party, with the Democratic Party having the largest share at 36%, followed by the Republican Party at 21%.
+As of 2022, approximately 58% of registered voters in Connecticut are enrolled in a political party, with the Democratic Party being the largest at 36%, followed by the Republican Party at 21%.

 In 2022, Connecticut's adjusted per capita personal income was estimated at $77,940, which was the third-highest among all states.